Statement of Policy:

 Reimbursement of Travel & Expenses to Non-Employees

-If expenses are incurred by a non-employee, GET or Reimbursement is used to reimburse the individual.
+If expenses are incurred by a non-employee, Reimbursement is used to reimburse the individual.
 Accounting Services creates profiles for Non-employee travelers.
 For instructions on how to obtain a Non-Employee Profile, please see How to Obtain a Profile for a Non-Employee.

 Travelers and departmental staff should contact their respective Divisional Business Office for policy or procedural questions.